Speakers League FAQs

 There is no difference in experience joining in September or any other month.
 It is commonplace for new members to join year-round.
 Membership goes up and down.
 The best time to join is when there is an opening in the club.

-Do we have to come to every meeting?
+Do I have to come to every meeting?

-No. However, if your child is scheduled for a role but unable to attend, it is customary to find a replacement.
+No. However, if you are scheduled for a role but unable to attend, it is customary to find a replacement.

 How do we withdraw from the club?